-Diagnosing your nasal cavity or paranasal sinus cancer early means it will be easier to control and possibly cure.
-You might have surgery, radiotherapy or chemotherapy or a combination of these.
-Surgery alone will cure some tumours, but others will respond better to radiotherapy.
+Early diagnosis of nasal and paranasal sinus cancer means that it will be easier to control.
+It is also possible to cure it at this stage.
+Surgery alone will cure some types, but others will respond better to radiotherapy.

 Your doctor will plan your treatment according to: